Weather Thermometers – What They Are And How They Work

 Digital Thermometers (Thermistors)

-With the introduction and growth in popularity of digital home weather stations, the thermistor became the thermometer of choice in almost every single home weather station.
+With the introduction and growth in popularity of digital home weather stations, the thermistor became the thermometer of choice in almost every home weather station.

-Like already mentioned, it is compact in size and very accurate.
+As already mentioned, it is compact in size and very accurate.
 This makes it ideal to be placed in both indoor weather display consoles as well as outside sensor arrays.

 The fact that it requires power to operate (which a digital home weather station already provides) also allows it to measure, record, and send multiple readings to a base station.

 High-quality thermistors are used in the vast majority of high-end home weather stations.
-The Ambient WS-2902 I am using as my primary home station use thermistors for both the outdoor sensor array and the indoor base station.
+The Ambient WS-2902 I am using as my primary home station uses thermistors for both the outdoor sensor array and the indoor base station.

 To find out more about the Ambient WS-2902 and how a typical home weather station works, you can read the in-depth article here.